Pollinators

 Maplewood's Pollinator Resolution

 The City of Maplewood has adopted practices to make our city a place where pollinators can thrive.
-In January 2016, City Council passed a pollinator resolution.
+In January 2016, The City Council passed a pollinator resolution.
 This commits the City to developing even stronger policies and practices to help protect pollinators.
+Maplewood provides habitat for pollinators through preservation of acres of natural vegetation, enhancement of natural habitats, and promotes pollinator education and outreach.

 What You Can Do